-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Gallagher Security Corp. (formerly Hilltop Cybersecurity Inc.) (the "Company") prepared on November 1, 2019 constitutes management's review of the factors that affected the Company's financial and operating performance for the period ended June 30, 2019.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Gallagher Security Corp. (formerly Hilltop Cybersecurity Inc.) (the "Company") prepared on February 20, 2020 constitutes management's review of the factors that affected the Company's financial and operating performance for the period ended December 31, 2019.
 The Company changed its name to Gallagher Security Corp. on June 17, 2019.
-This discussion should be read in conjunction with the Company's year ended June 30, 2019 audited financial statements and accompany notes to the financial statements.
+This discussion should be read in conjunction with the Company's period ended December 31, 2019 financial statements and accompany notes to the financial statements, in addition to the audited year ended June 30, 2019 financial statements and accompany notes.